learningtapestry/ssdn/packages/admin/README.md

                       Name=phone_number_verified,Value=true
 ```

+_Note: Make sure you use the same values as shown above when you create your test user.
+Otherwise some tests might
+fail._

 - Next step is passing Cypress some configuration values that are needed for the actual tests.
 We
   use environment variables for that.
 Please check the
   [official documentation](https://docs.cypress.io/guides/guides/environment-variables.html#Setting)